ddev/ddev-xhgui/README.md

 ## Introduction

-This addon is designed to add the XHGui service to a project served by DDEV.
+This addon adds the XHGui service to a project served by DDEV.

 [XhGui](https://github.com/perftools/xhgui) is a graphical interface for XHProf profiling data that can store the results in MongoDB or PDO database.

 ## Warning

-This addon is intended for debugging in a development environment.
+This addon is for debugging in a development environment.
 Profiling in a production environment is not recommend.

 ## Getting started